-4676 Mayette Avenue • Santa Rosa, CA 95405
+4676 Mayette Avenue + Santa Rosa, CA 95405

 www.BethAmiSR.org

 WELCOME TO CONGREGATION BETH AMI'S

 DAYS OF AWE

-We're so happy that you are here at Beth Ami as we approach the coming Jewish New Year, 5778.
+We're so pleased to welcome you to Beth Ami as we approach the coming Jewish New Year, 5780.

-We hope you will seize the opportunity take time out: to step back; to reflect on the past year in the unique way we call "T'shuvah"; to combine ancient traditions and modern perspectives; to listen to and join in chanting both new and familiar melodies; above all, we hope you find the way to "reconnect" with your True Source.
+We hope you will seize the opportunity take time out: to step back; to reflect on the past year in the unique way we call "T'shuvah"; to combine ancient traditions and modern perspectives; to listen to and join in chanting both new and familiar melodies.
+Above all, we hope you find the way to "reconnect" with your True Source.

-Perhaps this is your first time participating; perhaps it's part of your family's tradition; perhaps you simply decided to stop back after a hiatus of one or more years; We want you to feel at home!
+Perhaps this is your first time participating; perhaps it's part of your family's tradition; perhaps you simply decided to stop back after a hiatus of one or more years.
+We want you to feel at home!

-We believe our Tradition can awaken in each of us the sense that every single moment in life is an opportunity and every day is a precious gift.
+We believe our Traditions can awaken in each of us the sense that every single moment in life is an opportunity and every day is a precious gift.

 L'Shanah tovah tikateivu!